A full list of the airlines CEDR adjudicate on can be found on our companies covered page.

 For those customers requiring assistance with completing forms due to a disability (or other issue that requires additional support) we would be happy to discuss this with you and make necessary adjustments to suit your needs.
 We do not offer this service to every customer, you will be responsible for completing your own application form unless you can demonstrate a need for additional support.

-If you want to complain about CEDR please read our Complaint Review Policy & Process document.
-Once you have read this document and you want to submit your complaint, please use our Complaints Form, which you can download below.
+If you want to complain about CEDR please read our Complaint Review Policy & Process document below.
+Once you have read this document and you want to submit your complaint, please use our Complaints Form, which you can download below or complete the online form here.
 Please note that a customer and the subscribing airport or airline must pay their own costs of preparing their complaint about CEDR.

 Yes, we are registered under the Data Protection Act 2018.